 We did our fair share of research before deciding to book our tickets for Iceland and we are so glad we traveled there in October.
-We were able to enjoy all the “seasons” in a day, if this was a thing.
-But we did and we wouldn’t change our plans, if given another chance.
+We were able to enjoy all the “seasons” in a day if this was a thing.
+But we did and we wouldn’t change our plans if given another chance.

 October is considered a transition month – where days are still warm and long and winter has not set in yet.
 The summers are the busiest months in Iceland and they are – July- August.
-And winter months, with heavy snow-fall occurs in November-February.
+And winter months, with heavy snowfall, occur in November-February.

 Why October is the best time to travel to Iceland?

 October is the best month to visit Iceland for many reasons.
-Let me list them out for you!
+Let me list them for you!

-- October is Off season in Iceland
+- October is Offseason in Iceland

 - Days off in October for your Iceland Trip

-- Better deals on flights, hotels and travel packages to Iceland
+- Better deals on flights, hotels, and travel packages to Iceland

 - Almost most of the tours in Iceland in October are still operating